 Using this vulnerability, we were able to initiate a signed SMB session and execute code remotely on the attacked server.
 All Windows versions (fully patched) were vulnerable to this attack.

 Since NTLMv1 does not contain a Target Info field, there is no way to verify that the server which established the secured channel against the DC is the actual target of the NTLM authentication.
 Hence, any NTLMv1 authentication attempt is vulnerable to this attack (we still need to check whether the patch handles this scenario, or if NTLMv1 authentication remains vulnerable).

 If you want to make sure your environment is not vulnerable to the attack described above, make sure to follow these simple steps:

 - Enable SMB signing on every workstation possible.
 By default, only domain controllers enforce SMB signing.
 This means if you did not change the default behavior of the domain, your environment will be vulnerable to much simpler NTLM relay attacks which do not require establishing a signed session.

 - Enable LDAP signing and LDAP channel binding to protect your domain controllers from NTLM relay attacks.
 By default, this setting is disabled.

 - Reduce NTLM usage as much as possible.
 Even with the best configuration, NTLM still poses a significantly greater risk than Kerberos.
-We suggest to reduce the usage of NTLM to scenarios which is strictly required, preferably by applying active policies.
+We suggest reducing the usage of NTLM to scenarios that are strictly required, preferably by applying active policies.
 In any case, you should block all NTLMv1 usage in your domain (this can be done with a simple GPO).